 Time To Keep Trying for Test state.
 The command functions the same as ^TTKT above, but determines the timing for Test state instead of the normal tracking state.
-The default value is 255.

 Read Command: ^TTKTT?

 Returns the current time to keep trying settings <v> assuming that <n> is 0.